MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPUser.md

 --Contribute

-Can view, add, update, and delete list items and documents.
+Can view, add, update and delete list items and documents.

 --Design

-Can view, add, update, delete, approve, and customize documents.
+Can view, add, update, delete, approve and customize documents.

 --Full Control